Pursuing a Historic Urban Landscape:

 - A selected overview of current heritage planning in Edmonton and a consideration of how HUL can identify areas of potential planning innovation.

-- A scan of current areas of the city which could be conducive to supporting the incorporation of HUL concepts and practices.
+- A scan of current areas of the city which could be supportive of HUL concepts and practices.